Ridge Spring, South Carolina

 Ridge Spring is a town in Saluda County, South Carolina, United States.
-The population was 737 at the 2010 census.
+As of the 2020 census, Ridge Spring had a population of 579.
 It is part of the Columbia, SC Metropolitan Statistical Area.

 History

 Ridge Hill High School was added to the National Register of Historic Places in 2010.

+After a mayoral election in 2025, seven town employees resigned, including the public works director and police chief.
+The police chief's successor faced disputes in 2026 over the damaging of 14 Flock cameras.
+An attempt to seek a warrant over an online expletive surrounding Flock cameras in September 2026 resulted in the criticism of the town's local police department.

 Geography

 According to the United States Census Bureau, the town has a total area of 1.9 mi2, of which 1.8 mi2 are land and 0.04 mi2 (1.08%) is covered by water.